sowmik265/mysql-nextjs-lib-db-connection/README.md

 # How to connect mysql server to next js
 # Concept about Nextjs API routes
-# CRUD operation using Nextjs HTTP Method
+# CRUD operation using Nextjs HTTP Method & mysql